brandur/sorg/content/drafts/postgres-sortsupport.md

 ## Sorting with abbreviated keys (#abbreviated-keys)

-The basic idea is pretty simple.
 While sorting, Postgres builds a series of tiny structures that represent the data set being sorted.
-These tuples have space for a value the size of a native pointer (i.e., 64 bits on a 64-bit machine) which is enough to fit the entirety of some common types like booleans or integers (known as pass-by-value types).
-But for types that are larger than 64 bits or which can be arbitrarily large, it's not enough.
-In their case, Postgres will follow a references back to the heap when comparing values (called pass-by-reference types).
+These tuples have space for a value the size of a native pointer (i.e. 64 bits on a 64-bit machine) which is enough to fit the entirety of some common types like booleans or integers (known as pass-by-value types), but not for others that are larger than 64 bits or arbitrarily large.
+In their case, Postgres will follow a references back to the heap when comparing values (and they're therefore appropriately called pass-by-reference types).
 Postgres is very fast, so that's still a fast operation, but it's obviously slower than comparing short values that are readily available in memory.

 TODO: Diagram of SortTuples lined up memory

-SortSupport allows pass-by-reference types to be augmented by bringing some information about a value right into the sort tuple to potentially save trips to the heap.
-Because sort tuples usually don't have the space to store the value's entirety, a "digest" version called an **abbreviated key** is stored instead.
-What's stored in abbreviated key varies by type, but the overarching goal is to store as much sorting-relevant information as possible while remaining faithful to the sorting rules of type.
+SortSupport augments pass-by-reference types by bringing some information about their heap value right into the sort tuple to save trips to the heap.
+Because sort tuples usually don't have the space to store the entirety of the value, SortSupport generates a "digest" of the full value called an **abbreviated key**, and stores it instead.
+The contents of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to the sorting rules of type.

-Abbreviated keys should obviously never produce an incorrect comparison, but it's okay if one can't be fully resolved by what's in the abbreviated key.
-If two abbreviated keys look equal, Postgres will fall back to the type's authoritative comparison function to make sure it has the right result.
+Abbreviated keys should never produce an incorrect comparison, but it's okay if one can't be fully resolved by what's in the abbreviated key.
+If two abbreviated keys look equal, Postgres will fall back to comparing their full heap values to make sure it gets the right result (usually called an "authoritative comparison").

 TODO: Diagram of abbreviated key point back to heap

 Implementing an abbreviated key turns out to be quite straightforward in many cases.
-UUIDs are a good example because at 128 bits they're always larger than the pointer size even on a 64-bit machine, it's pretty obvious what to do about that -- just pull in their first 64 bits of information (or 32 bits on a 32-bit machine).
+UUIDs are a good example: at 128 bits they're always larger than the pointer size even on a 64-bit machine, but we can get a very good sample of their full value by just pulling in the first 64 bits (or 32 on a 32-bit machine).
 Especially for V4 UUIDs which are entirely random, the first 64 bits will be enough to definitively determine the order for all but unimaginably large data sets.
 Indeed the patch that brought in SortSupport for UUIDs reduced typical sort time by about 50% -- that's twice as fast!
 (TODO: verify this)

 String-like types (e.g. `text`, `varchar`) aren't too much
 harder: just pack as many characters from the front of the